alexsaunderswps/User-Guides/vr_training_guide.md

 # Phoenix Zoo VR Setup

 ## Purpose & Context
-This guide details the hardware and software associated with the Phoenix Zoo VR deployment of November 2025.
+This guide details the hardware and software associated with the Phoenix Zoo VR deployment of November 2025 and contains details for both Guest Services (GS) and Information Technology (IT).

 ⚠️ **Third Party Software**: Third Party hardware and software (Meta, ArborXR, PotPlayer, Windows) are outside WPS control.
 Meta updates may cause unexpected functionality changes in VR systems.
 WPS monitors Meta and ArborXR releases to inform users of potential impacts and changes.

+⚠️ **Accounts and Passwords**: WPS staff have created various accounts for the Phoenix Zoo to allow for smooth functioning of the VR deployment.
+Details of these accounts will be provided in a separate document.
+It is **critically important** that the credentials associated with these accounts not be changed without coordination with WPS senior support staff.
+WPS staff may be unable to retrieve account information if credentials are changed unilaterally and, in some cases, the VR experience may be impacted by such changes ⚠️

 ## Prerequisites
 - None